gruppjo/sae-webdev/lesson1.md

 - run on every device with a browser, and many more...
 - backend & flexible UIs
 - from small hack to large scale applications
-- the whole ecosystem is JavaScript
+- the whole ecosystem is JavaScrip
+- [Github](https://github.com/): almost everything's open source

+---

 ## Why Web?